 Tuesday, Thursday and Friday 8:30am-4:30pm.

 Greetings!
-My name is Sister Michael Maurice Leahy, O.P. (known as Sister Michael) and I am a member of the Sisters of Saint Dominic who founded Caldwell College in 1939.
+My name is Sister Michael Maurice Leahy, O.P. (known as Sister Michael) and I am a member of the Sisters of Saint Dominic who founded Caldwell University in 1939.
 Graduating from Caldwell with a double major in English and History with Teacher Certification, I went on for my Masters in Special Education at Seton Hall.
 During my 30 years here at the College I have taught in the Education Department, been Director of Residence Life/Dean of Students, Assistant Registrar and now work in the Center for Student Success.
 My current position involves providing academic advice to adult students like you who have family and work responsibilities while pursuing further college study.
 I also assist students in earning graduation credits through skills and knowledge gained through work experience by taking a Prior Learning Assessment or a Standardized Exam.
 Welcome.

 Hours -Monday, Thursday and Friday 8:30am-4:30pm

 Welcome!
 My name is Michelle Perez and I am an Academic Advisor in the Center for Student Success.
 I work with two very different populations.
 I advise traditional freshmen and sophomore Nursing students.
 I also advise adult students, a large population of my adult advisees are in our online degree programs.
 I have my Master’s from Montclair State University in Counseling in Higher Education.
 Prior to working at Caldwell I worked at Bloomfield College for four years as an Academic Advisor where I worked with traditional students in all class levels.
 My love for this institution and the students run deep.
 My goal is to build a bond with my students that will help me better understand the needs and goals of each individual student that I meet with.
 This helps me provide the best support and resources to my students.
 I look forward to working with you.